 The laptop charges over USB-C, and drew a fairly consistent 24W from the battery while in use.
 That’s about half of what it gets from a wall socket, and unsurprisingly it charged around half as fast as usual.
 The laptop’s charge level did still increase as I continued to work, but very slowly.

 The fan in the battery spun up after a few minutes, but while I was outside it was hard to hear it over the background hum of the world.
 It was much more noticeable when doing some more testing indoors the next day, though, so be aware of that if you’re planning to work somewhere particularly quiet.

 I use a Windows laptop (a Lenovo Yoga 920,) but since Macbooks can be a bit pickier about what they charge from, I also charged my partner’s 2020 Macbook Pro from the battery’s USB-C port.
 It worked fine, pulling 27W and predicting 2.5 hours to go from 50% to full.
 Again, that’s about half the charging speed of the factory wall charger.

 Speaking of the factory chargers, I then turned to the battery’s AC outlet and tested both laptops with their respective wall chargers.
-They acted exactly as if they were plugged into the wall, with both the Yoga and the Macbook Pro drawing 53W.
+They acted just like they were plugged into the wall, with both the Yoga and the Macbook Pro drawing 53W.
 Charging speeds were exactly the same as normal.